yazanzaid00/pepse-game/DESIGN.md

 > ensuring the system remains open for extension but closed for modification.

 ## 10.2.4.4: Cloud and Overall Design Choices
+**Question 10.2.4.4:** Beyond the trees package, explain the design choices regarding the cloud and the overall design of the code.

 - **Cloud Class:**
   Located in the weather package, it renders moving clouds using white blocks.